Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 If swallowing is a problem, changes in diet and body positioning may help.
-Some patients are directed to turn the head to a specific side to aid swallowing.
+Some people are directed to turn the head to a specific side to aid swallowing.
 Adding thickeners to liquids may also make swallowing easier.
-Some patients need to avoid hot or cold items.
-If a patient cannot take food or drink by mouth, a feeding tube may be needed.
+Some people need to avoid hot or cold items.
+Sometimes eating smaller amounts of food at a slower rate can help.
+If a person cannot take food or drink by mouth, a feeding tube may be needed.
 As swallowing improves, restrictions will be adjusted.

-The speech therapist will teach you which food textures and liquids the patient can swallow safely.
-Discuss examples using foods the patient likes.
+The speech therapist will teach you which food textures and liquids your loved one can swallow safely.
+Discuss examples using foods he or she likes.

 __ None by mouth/tube feeding